International Science Prize on Peace and Ecology in the Anthropocene

 Ecology Science Prize

-In February 2024 the call for the second International Science Prize 2024 was issued globally:
+In January 2025 the call for the third International Science Prize 2025 was issued globally on the following theme:

-• one, two or three international recognitions with the award of a commitment for a publication agreement by Springer Nature in the APESS Series with a honorarium between between 900, 1200 and 1500 € after publication of the manuscript as a book.
+• one to three international recognitions with the award of a commitment for a publication agreement by Springer Nature in the APESS Series with a honorarium between 900, 1200 and 1500 € after publication of the manuscript as a book.

-Award: The second International Science Prize 2024 will be awarded on 10 October 2024 in the Hall of the Town Council in Mosbach in Baden Württemberg in South Germany.
+The third International Science Prize 2025 will be awarded on 9 October 2025 in the Hall of the Town Council in Mosbach in Baden Württemberg in South Germany.

-• Peace and Ecology as two distinct research programmes in the social sciences that evolved since the 1950s and 1970s and that have coexisted without a joint research perspective.
+• Peace and Ecology as two distinct research programmes in the social sciences have evolved since the 1950s and 1970s and have coexisted without a joint research perspective.

 • Peace Research emerged between World War I and World War II in the idealist or Kantian tradition of international relations that offered critiques of the new realist tradition in international law and politics that prevailed after World War II.